What Is Trauma-Informed Care? Key Takeaways for Facilities

 Example: During the planning phase of TIC program implementation, a healthcare facility incorporates shared governance.
 This allows nursing staff to participate in clinical practice decision-making and feel valued within the organization.
 During the implementation phase, the facility creates a patient advisory board made up of past and current patients or families with a vested interest in improving the patient experience at the facility.

 During the evaluation phase of the program implementation, follow up on the measurable goals you set.
 Trauma can be difficult to measure objectively — and change doesn’t happen overnight.
 Your facility may need to take a long-term approach to this type of change.
-Ask yourself, What is trauma-informed care seeking to improve?
+Ask yourself, What are your trauma-informed care principles seeking to improve?
 Potential goals may include:

 Learn More Ways to Elevate the Care Your Facility Provides

-What is trauma-informed care able to do for your facility?
+What are trauma-informed care principles able to do for your facility?
 By providing high-quality, holistic, and more focused care you’ll forge stronger patient-provider relationships and generate better patient outcomes.
 Find more ways to improve care at your facility with the latest evidence-based insights and resources from the field.